rfwlab/rfw/docs/articles/guide/complex-routing.md

 })
 ```

-Navigating to `/complex/alice/settings` renders the component with the
-route parameters injected as props, enabling deep links and hierarchies.
+Navigating to `/complex/alice/settings` renders the component with the route parameters injected as props:

-It shows routing with multiple parameters.
+* `user = "alice"`
+* `section = "settings"`

+This makes it easy to bind URL segments directly to component data.

+## Interactive Example

-@include:ExampleFrame:{code:"/examples/components/complex_routing_component.go", uri:"/examples/complex/jane/profile"}
+@include\:ExampleFrame:{code:"/examples/components/complex\_routing\_component.go", uri:"/examples/complex/jane/profile"}

+## Use Cases

+* Nested account pages like `/users/:id/settings`
+* Project hierarchies such as `/projects/:id/tasks/:taskId`
+* Any scenario where multiple parameters need to be parsed from the path